 The Financial Representative of the area is responsible for coordinating all financial reporting activities within the area.
-This person will work with the Area Director to implement Special Olympics Michigan accounting procedures.
+The Financial Representative should have a working knowledge and understanding of generally accepted accounting principles in order to evaluate accounting reports.
+This person will work with the Area Director and should have the ability to implement Special Olympics Michigan accounting procedures